 Seating or rest layer

-Choose one grounding surface where you can sit or recline—a floor cushion, meditation pillow, or an old armchair draped in a blanket.
+Choose one grounding surface where you can sit or recline like a floor cushion, meditation pillow, or an old armchair draped in a blanket.
 This will become your anchor point, a place where you can return to yourself.

 Textiles and layers